RWaltersMA/movingaverage/README.md

 To copy the connection string select the “CONNECT” button on your Atlas cluster then choose “Connect your application”.
 Click the Copy button to copy the connection string to the clipboard.</p>

-### 4. Modify the RUN.SH file to update the MongoDB Atlas Connection string**
+### 4. Execute the RUN.SH script passing Atlas Connection String

-Update the RUN.SH file in two places:

-Location 1.
-Modify the value of “connection.uri” of **mongo-atlas-sink** and paste in the Atlas connection string.
-Note to add the correct password.

-Location 2.
-Modify the value of “connection.uri” of **mysql-atlas-sink** and paste in the Atlas connection string.
-Note to add the correct password.

-### 5. Execute the RUN.SH script**

-The demo is now ready to go just issue a `sh run.sh` and the script will start the docker containers and configure the connectors.
+The demo is now ready to go just issue a `sh run.sh "<<paste in your Atlas Connection String here>>"` and the script will start the docker containers and configure the connectors.

 ## Running the Demo

-Once the docker images and containers are built and deployed, the demo can be run repeatedly by simply executing the `RUN.SH` script file.
+Once the docker images and containers are built and deployed, the demo can be run repeatedly by simply executing the `sh run.sh "<<paste in your Atlas Connection String here>>"`

-### 1. Execute the `RUN.SH` script file
+### 1. View the generated stock entities

-### 2. View the generates stock entities by navigating on your docker host to http://localhost:8888
+Open a web browser on your docker host and point to http://localhost:8888

 The demo will randomly generate 10 securities, 5 for MySQL and 5 for MongoDB respectively.
-This web page simply connects to MySQL and MongoDB and shows the names of the stocks.
+This web page simply connects to MySQL and MongoDB and show the names of the stocks that will be used within the current iteration of the demo.

-### 3. View the topic messages
+### 2. View the topic messages

-View the messages in the Kafka topics using the Kafkacat tool.
+Stockgenmongo and Stockgenmysql containers are running python apps that are pushing stock transactions into their respective databases.
 Messages in mysqlstock.Stocks.StockData topic are using the Debezium MySQL connector.
 Messages in the stockdata.Stocks.StockData topic came from the MongoDB Connector for Apache Kafka.
-This validates that our connectors are set up and the supportive stockgenmongo and stockgenmysql python generation apps are working.
+You can view the messages in these Kafka topics using the Kafkacat tool.
+Messages present in these topics validates that our connectors are set up and working.

-#### View messages in MySQL topic
+#### View messages from MySQL in mysqlstock.Stocks.StockData topic
 `kafkacat -b 127.0.0.1:9092  -t mysqlstock.Stocks.StockData -s avro -r 127.0.0.1:8081`

 ...
 {"before": null, "after": {"Value": {"company_symbol": {"string": "WTP"}, "company_name": {"string": "WHIMSICAL TAMBOUR PRODUCTIONS"}, "price": {"bytes": "%\u0017"}, "tx_time": {"string": "2020-01-28T18:30:34Z"}}}, "source": {"version": "0.10.0.Final", "connector": "mysql", "name": "mysqlstock", "ts_ms": 1580236234000, "snapshot": {"string": "false"}, "db": "Stocks", "table": {"string": "StockData"}, "server_id": 223344, "gtid": null, "file": "mysql-bin.000003", "pos": 1906765, "row": 0, "thread": {"long": 9}, "query": null}, "op": "c", "ts_ms": {"long": 1580236234223}}

-#### View messages in MongoDB topic
+#### View messages from MongoDB in stockdata.Stocks.StockData topic
 `kafkacat -b 127.0.0.1:9092  -t stockdata.Stocks.StockData`

 …